The definitions provided below are used within Samurai documentation, all legal terms can be found under Legal.

 Security detection made by the Samurai platform or third party vendor where we are ingesting telemetry.

-Boost Scoring is a technique used by Samurai XDR which improves the ability to find Advanced Persistent Threats (APTs) by using a methodology which helps to link seemingly unrelated events.
+Boost Scoring is a technique used by the Samurai platform which improves the ability to find Advanced Persistent Threats (APTs) by using a methodology which helps to link seemingly unrelated events.

-A Collector is responsible for ingesting telemetry (or logs) into Samurai XDR.
+A Collector is responsible for ingesting telemetry (or logs) into the Samurai platform.
 There are two main types of Collector, namely Local Collectors and Cloud Collectors.
 A Local Collector is a virtual appliance which is deployed in your network.
 Typically you will use the Local Collector as the destination for syslog messages produced by your devices.
-A Cloud Collector provides the ability to ingest telemetry from cloud platforms and services, and is hosted centrally as part of Samurai XDR.
+A Cloud Collector provides the ability to ingest telemetry from cloud platforms and services, and is hosted centrally as part of the Samurai platform.
 You do not need to do anything to deploy a Cloud Collector.

 The ability our systems to find a common linkage in Logs or Events (via source or destination IP address, Common Vulnerabilities and Exposures identifier, or other attributes) and combine them within one Event to add context to an Alert.

 The process of adding contextual information (such as geolocation, evidence from packet captures or other data) to log information, either programmatically, or by a Security Analyst.

 All of the individual data points (Telemetry) ingested via Collectors into the Samurai platform are known as Events.
 Through the use of Advanced Analytics, our systems are able to generate Alerts from Events which indicate the presence of threat actor activity.
 All events are stored in our data lake, and can be queried using Advanced Query.